scottish-government-design-system/designsystem.gov.scot/components/category-item/index.md

 ## Design rationale

-Providing a the title and the summary of a piece of content helps users make the correct choice when faced with a number of content items in a navigation group.
+Providing the title and a summary of a piece of content helps users make the correct choice when faced with a number of content items in a navigation group.

 Reuse of the category item component across a number of wider patterns helps to create consistency.